 Frequently Asked Questions

-To develop an app like Duolingo, you will need features such as voice recognition, sound effects, push notifications, and a multilingual chatbot.
+To create an app like Duolingo, you will need features such as voice recognition, sound effects, push notifications, and a multilingual chatbot.
 Duolingo used machine learning and artificial intelligence to create these features.
 See how you can use IT staff augmentation to build a Duolingo-like app.

 Duolingo currently has 36 languages to choose from.
 Some of the most popular courses available are English for Spanish speakers and vice versa, French, German, and Japanese for English speakers, as well as English for Russian speakers.

-To build a Duolingo clone you will need to use trending technologies such as machine learning, artificial intelligence, and augmented reality.
+To build a Duolingo clone, you will need to use trending technologies such as machine learning, artificial intelligence, and augmented reality.
 Your Duolingo clone will need embedded features such as a multilingual chatbot, push notifications, and speech recognition.
 See how IT staff augmentation can help you build a Duolingo clone.